-3. Purpose of Policy
+4. Purpose of Policy

-- To protect children and young people who are ministered to by St Andrew's and who make use of information technology (such as mobile phones/devices, games consoles and the Internet) as part of their involvement with the parish. - To provide our staff, volunteers, and parents with the overarching principles that guide our approach to e-safety. - To ensure that, as a Christian community, we minister in line with our values, and also within the law, in terms of how we use information technology and behave online. - To guide us as we seek to equip the children and young people with whom we minister to be safe, discerning and wise users of information and communication technology.
+- To protect children, young people and vulnerable adults who are ministered to by St Andrew's and who make use of information technology (such as mobile phones/devices, games consoles and the Internet) as part of their involvement with the parish. - To provide our staff, volunteers, and parents with the overarching principles that guide our approach to e-safety. - To ensure that, as a Christian community, we minister in line with our values, and also within the law, in terms of how we use information technology and behave online. - To guide us as we seek to equip the children and young people with whom we minister to be safe, discerning and wise users of information and communication technology. - To ensure that meetings conducted using media platforms such as Zoom, are held with due regard to the same guiding principles applicable to face-to-face meetings. - To ensure that due regard is given to regulations and best practice principles, and that those principles are applied for both adults and children, when services and events are livestreamed or broadcast.

-4. We recognise that:
+5. We recognise that:

-- The welfare of the children and young people to whom we minister and with whom we come into contact is paramount, and should govern our approach to the use and management of electronic communications technologies and online behaviour; - All children, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have the right to equal protection from all types of harm or abuse; - Working in partnership with children, young people, their parents, careers and other agencies is essential in promoting young people's welfare, and in helping young people to be responsible in their approach to e-safety; - The use of information technology is an essential part of all our lives; it is involved in how we as a church gather and store information, as well as how we communicate with each other.
-It is an intrinsic part of the experience of children and young people, and is greatly beneficial to all.
+- The welfare of the children, young people and vulnerable adults to whom we minister and with whom we come into contact is paramount, and should govern our approach to the use and management of electronic communications technologies and online behaviour; - All children and vulnerable adults, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have the right to equal protection from all types of harm or abuse; - Working in partnership with children, young people, their parents, carers and other agencies is essential in promoting young people's welfare, and in helping young people to be responsible in their approach to e-safety;

+• The use of information technology is an essential part of all our lives; it is involved in how we as a church gather and store information, as well as how we communicate with each other.
+It is an intrinsic part of the experience of children, young people and vulnerable adults, and is greatly beneficial to all.
 However, it can present challenges in terms of how we use it responsibly, and, if misused either by an adult or a young person, can be actually or potentially harmful.

-5. We will seek to keep children and young people safe by:
+6. We will seek to keep children, young people and vulnerable adults safe by: